MiladKetabGhale/LLM_Cybersecurity_Summarizer/README.md

 ## Custom GPT-2 (Ground-Up Model)

 A core contribution of this project is a **custom GPT-2 model built from the ground up** and trained on **WikiText-103** (103 million tokens).
-We later fine-tuned it on the curated cybersecurity dataset created during preprocessing.
+We later fine-tuned it on the curated cybersecurity dataset (amounting to 125K tokens) created during preprocessing.
 The fine-tuned model is benchmarked for direct performance comparison with Hugging Face GPT-2.

 ### Model Architecture